SSProve/ssprove/README.md

 ### Admitted lemmata

-Our development curreently still contains unproven results.
-We will list them in this section.
+Our development currently still contains a few unproven results.
+We list them all in this section.

 - Two rules used in the examples are still not proven: `rsamplerC` and `rsamplerC'` which correspond to commutation laws for sampling.